Aaaaaaaaaaann/creamy_korean/README.md

 ## Ingredients

 This section consists of two recourses: ingredients and ingredients groups.
-An ingredient is an entry on a definite matter, and a group represents several qauivalent ingredients (and different names given them by cosmetic manufacturers).
+An ingredient is an entry on a definite matter, and a group represents several eqauivalent ingredients (and different names given to them by cosmetic manufacturers).
 For example, vitamin E is a group of matters, and, for filtering, a user may choose a separate ingredient (tocopherol) or a group "vitamin E" which includes all (or most of them) possible ingredients: tocopherol, tocopheryl acetate, tocopheryl linoleate, vitamin E and so on.

 ```
 GET /ingrs